vuduc153/SpamFilter/README.md

 # SpamFilter

-Restaurant review spam classifier API, using Support Vector Machine model with Gaussian kernel.
+Python Django restaurant review spam classifier API, using Support Vector Machine model with Gaussian kernel.

 Dataset consists of actual reviews from Yelp public dataset, which is available at